Caerhendy transmitting station

 The Caerhendy television relay station was sited at Caerhendy in the Afan Valley, a few kilometres north of Junction 40 on the M4 motorway at Port Talbot.
 It was originally built in the 1980s as a fill-in relay for UHF analogue television.
-It was sited at the clubhouse of the soccer ground at Ynys Park and consisted of a mere 3 m aluminium mast carrying a vertically stacked yagi array.
-The transmitter served about 50 houses in Caerhendy, about 500 m across the valley to the east, which for reasons of geography couldn't get a signal from Mynydd Emroch transmitter just to the south.
+It was sited at the clubhouse of the football ground at Ynys Park and consisted of a mere 3 m aluminium mast carrying a vertically stacked yagi array.
+The transmitter served roughly 50 houses in Caerhendy, about 500 m across the valley to the east, which was unable to receive a signal from Mynydd Emroch transmitter just to the south.

-Alltwen transmitter re-radiated a signal received off-air from Cwmafan about 2 km farther to the northeast, itself a relay of Wenvoe.
+Alltwen transmitter re-radiated a signal received off-air from Cwmafan about 2 km further to the northeast, itself a relay of Wenvoe.
 It was possibly the lowest ERP officially provided TV relay in the UK, radiating just 0.5 W on each of its four UHF channels.

-When it came, the digital switchover process rendered Caerhendy redundant.
+When it arrived, the digital switchover process rendered Caerhendy redundant.
 It is no longer in service.